ProjectNeura/LEADS/README.md

 These scripts currently only support `apt` as the package manager.

-If you install Python using the scripts, you will not find `python ...`, `python3 ...`, `pip ...`, or `pip3 ...` working because you have to specify the Python environment such that `/usr/local/leads/venv/bin/python ...` and `/usr/local/leads/venv/bin/pip ...`.
+If you install Python using the scripts, you will not find `python ...`, `python3 ...`, `pip ...`, or `pip3 ...` working because you have to specify the Python interpreter such that `python-leads ...` and `pip-leads ...`.

 ### LEADS